Litku Klemetti: Litku years

 The album Ding ding dong was released in the late 2019.
 The album's lyrical concept follows a fictional character "Hullu Sanna" ("Mad Sanna") which was a name others had called her during her school years.
 Klemetti has explained that the album's character is what she would have become had she not left her small home town.
 Stylistically the album is varied, containing more straightforward as well as slightly progressive songs.
 It has a cleaner sound than its predecessors.
 Notable songs from the album include "Sinä tiedät sen" (you know it) and "Keijukaisvalssi" ("faery waltz") which has a music video where band members are running in the streets of Kuhmo.

 For her 2021 album, Kukkia muovipussissa ("Flowers in plastic bag"), Klemetti switched style to the 1980s disco (notably inspiration being singer Mona Carita after whom one of the singles from the album is named).
 Thematically the album is related to the lives of teen girls.
 Featuring electronic percussions and basslines, the album contains output mostly from Klemetti herself and producer-guitarist Pekka Tuomi, giving a break for the rest of the band.
 Also album's opening track "Tour de France" was released as a single and video.
 Another video was made for "Google Earth Rock".

 Album Asiatonta oleskelua ("Inappropriate staying") marked a return to a rock sound.
 The album featured slower introspective songs along with brisk rock numbers which at times feature a brass section.
 The band switched from a smaller indie label to Is This Art! and stopped releasing C-cassettes.

-Year's 2024 album Funny Girl (sung in Finnish despite of the English title) leaned a little bit more towards pop and synth sounds.
+Year's 2024 album Funny Girl (sung in Finnish despite the English title) leaned a little bit more towards pop and synth sounds.
 Album's biggest hit was Rakastan sun exää ("I love your ex").
-Videos were made for two songs: Sumun jälkeen ("After the fog") nods towards prog and hippie themes on war and longing to utopia and Jos olisin koira ("If I was a dog") is a minor-key reflection about dog's life.
+Videos were made for two songs: Sumun jälkeen ("After the fog") deals with the themes of war and longing to the utopia and Jos olisin koira ("If I was a dog") is a minor-key reflection about dog's life.